 Teams will be responsible for bringing the craft supplies needed for their specific crafts and should budget appropriately.
 While we do our best to make sure the craft materials are cost-effective, teams may feel free to augment any materials to make them more suitable for their budget.
-Experience Mission will supply scissors, staplers, paper hole punches and rulers.
-There are plenty of opportunities to connect with the local children through games like soccer or Frisbee.
-Tuck in a hackysack, football or jump rope as they are sure to come in handy.
+Experience Mission will supply scissors, staplers, and paper hole punches.
+There are plenty of opportunities to connect with local children through games like soccer or Frisbee.
+Tuck in a hackysack, football, or jump rope as they are sure to come in handy.

 *Due to varying school schedules, Kids Club is not offered during our off-season months of September - May.*Experience Mission works closely with local leaders to identify work projects and ministry opportunities that address authentic needs within the community.
 We ask that you come with a servant's heart and willingness to adapt to the unique qualities represented in each location.
 Opportunities can vary significantly from one week to the next.
 Your team may work at one location or serve at multiple locations each day.
 Due to the changing needs of our community partners, we cannot confirm your specific activities until your team arrives.

 Due to staffing limitations and varying school schedules in our community locations, Kids Club and Evening Gathering are not offered during spring break trips.
 Teams should plan to prepare their own worship & devotional materials for trips from February-May.